Affiliate links on Android Authority may earn us a commission. Learn more.

-Within just a few months, ChatGPT has become an indispensable tool.
-But whether you’re trying to use it for research or overcoming writer’s block, you might notice the service doesn’t always work as expected.
-In particular, ChatGPT may reply with an Internal server error message instead of a response to your prompt.
-So in this article, let’s break down the causes behind this error message and what you can do to fix it.
+Within just a few months, ChatGPT has become an indispensable tool for many of us.
+But whether you’re trying to use it for research or overcoming writer’s block, you might notice the chatbot doesn’t always work as expected.
+In particular, ChatGPT may reply with an Internal server error message instead of a response to your prompts.
+So in this article, let’s break down the causes behind these error messages and what you can do to fix them.

 JUMP TO KEY SECTIONS